Chapter 5 : Homo Amelis

 “It’s the least you could do, after banging into me like that,” I told him, ever so serious.
 He turned to me, an eyebrow raised.

-did I?” he riposted.
+“Oh, so I banged into you, did I?” he riposted.

 “Mmm-hmm” I nodded, eyes wide.
 “Very inconsiderate of you, I might add.”